Discreteness of time in the evolution of the universe: Conclusion

-It would be interesting to analyze the implication of this breaking of time re-parametrization for the full superspace Wheeler-DeWitt equation.
-In fact, the results of this paper can be used to motivate a GUP like modification for time.
+Then, a deformed Wheeler-DeWitt equation was constructed.
+It would be interesting to analyse the effect of this deformation of the Wheeler-DeWitt equation on various physical systems.
+It has been demonstrated that there is an explicit correspondence between Wheeler-DeWitt equation and covariant formalism of quantum gravity \cite{sc}.
+It would be interesting to investigate the effect this deformation of the Wheeler-DeWitt equation will have on the covariant formalism of quantum gravity.
+The Wheeler-DeWitt equation has also been used for analyzing the quantization of black holes \cite{bh}.
+It is known that the phase space of gravity for non-compact spacetimes cannot be properly defined without taking the boundary degrees of freedom into consideration.
+So, the Hamiltonian formulation for the surface terms has also been taken into account for analyzing the quantization of black holes.
+This formalism has been used to analyse the thermodynamics of black holes.
+It would be interesting to use the deformed Wheeler-DeWitt equation for quantizing black holes, and discuss the effect of such a deformation of the Wheeler-DeWitt equation on the thermodynamics of black holes.
+The results of this paper can be used to motivate a GUP like modification for time.
 This will in turn deform the Hamiltonian for all quantum mechanical systems.
 In order to do that, we will need to take time as an observable, e.g. with reference to the evolution of some non-stationary quantity \cite{timeq,qq, q1, q, time1q}.
-It may be noted that such a deformation for the classical field equation for quantum field theory have been analyzed \cite{hes1, hes2}.
+It may be noted that such a deformation for the classical field equation for quantum field theory has been analyzed \cite{hes1, hes2}.
 It would be interesting to analyze such systems, and calculate the effect on various physical processes.
+It is also possible to analyze different deformations of the generalized metric.
+In fact, a deformation of the spacetime metric has been performed using extended conformal transformations \cite{conf}.
+It would be interesting to analyze such a deformation of the generalized metric, and analyze its consiquences.
+It is possible to study Noether symmetries in minisuperspace models, and use them to obtain selection rule to recover the classical behavior \cite{crit}.
+It would be possible to study the Noether symmetries for this deformed minisuperspace model and use it to obtain similar selection rules.